YontiLevin/Embeddings2Image/README.md

   -c BG_COLOR, --background BG_COLOR
-                        choose output background color (black/white) --no-shuffle          use this flag if you don't want to shuffle --no-sklearn          use this flag if you don't want to use sklearn implementation of tsne and you prepare the local option
+                        choose output background color (black/white) --no-shuffle          use this flag if you don't want to shuffle --method              chose which method to use for projection. umap(default) / sklearn - for sklearn's tsne / matten
-  --no-svd              it is better to reduce the dimension of long dense
-                        vectors to a size of 50 or smallerbefore computing the tsne.use this flag if you don't want to do so
+                        - for his implementation of tsne --no-svd              it is better to reduce the dimension of long dense vectors to a size of 50 or smallerbefore computing the tsne.use this flag if you don't want to do so